iLVL-Key/FFXI/gearswap/readme.md

 <summary>RUN</summary>

+Version 10.0
+- Overhauled how HUD updating is handled.
+New `PollingRate` Advanced Option allows you to set how many times per second various conditions are checked.
+This replaces the once per frame check used previously and improves performance and efficiency.
+- Overhauled majority of how options are done.
+Switched simple `On/Off` options to `true/false`.
+While this is functionally the same, it changes the variables from strings to booleans and is a better coding practice.
+Also updated the layout of the HUD Recasts and Colors.
+- Adjusted HUD Recast timers to be more accurate.
+Specifically, numbers are now ceilinged rather than floored.
+- Fixed errors when on a character with no subjob.
+- Fixed idling in a town not including the idle set in the set combine.
+- Fixed bug with GearSwaps `player.in_combat` variable variable not replorting values correctly.
+- Fixed Ranged Weapon Skills not able to be used when outside of melee range.
+- Fixed Debuff Notifications continuing after you die.

 Version 9.9.2
 - Added support for the Limbus +4 gear for SP Ability
 - Adjusted a number of HUD Recast buffs to use the buff ID instead of the buff name.
 This will prevent things like GEO bubbles from triggering the HUD Recast to show the buff is active on you (ex. the Defense Boost effect from Cocoon wears off, but you are within range of a Barrier bubble so the HUD still labels Cocoon as active).